 - ‘On Arrival’ access available for up to 60 minutes

-Perched above Gates 17 and 18 at the newly-expanded Gold Coast Airport, Virgin Australia’s Lounge hasn’t seen much attention in recent years – a fine example of ‘if it ain’t broke, don’t fix it’ – yet it remains an inviting sanctuary for those seeking a little pre-flight relaxation.
+Perched above Gates 17 and 18 at the newly-expanded Gold Coast Airport, Virgin Australia’s Lounge hasn’t seen much attention in recent years, yet it remains an inviting sanctuary for those seeking a little pre-flight relaxation.

 Welcoming business class passengers and Velocity members Gold and above, the lounge does double duty for domestic and international flyers – those jetting overseas just need to clear a second security screening and passport control en route to their boarding gate.

 However, there have been a few minor adjustments in recent years, particularly to the food and beverage offering, prompting Executive Traveller to give the space a second look.

 After clearing the newly-enhanced security screening check (using the priority lane if you’re in business class or a Velocity Gold or Platinum member), turn left and continue to the far end of the terminal, just past Hungry Jack's.